-The established landscape boundary to the south should be retained.
+The established mature trees on the northern boundary and the landscaped boundary to the south should be retained.
 New singular specimen trees should feature amongst a tight urban development.

 Vehicular and pedestrian access should be taken from Falkner Road.
 The site is close to the town centre and a range of sustainable transport options.
 The site is also close to an AQMA and lower car parking standards will be appropriate on this site.